sarveshmann/cse15l-lab-reports/lab_report_3.md

         ethical reason for using placebo controls, provided subjects are not exposed to undue risks
 ```

-**Explanation:** Here the command `grep -i` searches for the pattern that matches the given pattern *"pl"* in the text file and prints out the lines that contains it.
-Notice, the rest of the pattern doesn't matter here as any word that contains "pl" in it will also be printed.
+**Explanation:** Here the command `grep -i` searches for the given pattern *"pl"* in the text file and prints out the lines that contain it.
+Notice, the rest of the pattern doesn't matter here as any word that contains "pl" in it, will also be printed.

 ***